-- 154.(1) A GOC is not exempt from State tax merely because it is a GOC. - (2) A GOC subsidiary is not exempt from State tax merely because it is a GOC subsidiary. - (3) A regulation may exempt a GOC or a GOC subsidiary from liability to pay a State tax (in whole or part). - (4) State tax is not payable in relation to anything done (including, for example, a transaction entered into or an instrument made, executed, lodged or given) because of, or for a purpose connected with or arising out of, chapter 2 or part 3 of this chapter. - (5) The GOC Minister may certify that a specified matter, instrument, transaction or thing is exempt from State tax under subsection (3) or (4), and the matter, instrument, transaction or thing is exempt from State tax. - (6) So far as the legislative power of the Parliament permits, the reference in subsection (4) to State tax includes a reference to tax imposed under an Act of another State.
+154.(1) A GOC is not exempt from State tax merely because it is a GOC.

+(2) A GOC subsidiary is not exempt from State tax merely because it is a GOC subsidiary.

+(4) State tax is not payable in relation to anything done (including, for example, a transaction entered into or an instrument made, executed, lodged or given) because of, or for a purpose connected with or arising out of, chapter 2 or part 3 of this chapter.

+(5) The GOC Minister may certify that a specified matter, instrument, transaction or thing is exempt from State tax under subsection (3) or (4), and the matter, instrument, transaction or thing is exempt from State tax.

+(6) So far as the legislative power of the Parliament permits, the reference in subsection (4) to State tax includes a reference to tax imposed under an Act of another State.